OpenNews/srccon/participation.md

 ## Financial & Family Assistance

-We offered a limited number of [travel scholarships](/scholarships) to help people who wouldn't otherwise be able to attend.
-To apply for a scholarship to SRCCON, just let us know on the [call for participation form](/participation/form/).
+We offered a limited number of [travel scholarships](/scholarships) to SRCCON 2019 to help people who wouldn’t otherwise be able to attend.
 In addition to financial assistance, we know that making sure you have coverage for your children is important, so we also offer attendees [free childcare](/childcare) run by providers we trust with our own kids.
-There's a question on the form to let us know you'd like more information about childcare.
+There’s a question on the form to let us know you’d like more information about childcare.